funtruth/MafiaBox-Dev/README.md

 # Welcome!
-- Tattle.gg is a mobile party game platform looking to revolutionize the game library, accessibility, and gaming experience, as people who crave new content or ways to play.
-- Games on our platform are built through intuitive drag and drop interfaces, to encourage game development based on creativity, not our technical backgrounds.
-Our vision is to enable a community of users that not only love board games, but want to share more of these moments with friends.
-- We will be launching our closed beta on July 27th to test the game engine, and collect feedback for the overall user experience.
-We are currently looking for regular board gamers who can meet in groups of 5-10 people and are excited about re-inventing the experience!
+tattle.gg

+Tattle.GG is a new board game platform looking to revolutionize the local gaming experience.
+Popular board games, such as Mafia and Avalon, are arriving directly to the smartphone to play on the go, via internet connection and a basic browser.
+Anyone can have immediate access to all of our games without downloading an app, no strings attached.

+What else makes us unique?

+Compared to traditional board games, our games go further in both quality and replayability.
+Our platform allow users to experience new content through patches and expansions without having to deal with extra costs.
+Tattle will soon support player-made content in a drag-and-drop environment, which means designing game modes, roles, and rules will be available to anyone that wants to get creative!

+We are launching the CLOSED BETA version of our application to test the game engine and collect general feedback.

+We are currently looking for regular gamers who meet in groups of 5-10, and want to be pioneers in re-inventing board game experiences.
+If you are interested in a BETA key, send me a message or email me at mike5_17@hotmail.com, and I will contact you as soon as I can!
+For those that simply want to take a look, simply use the room code TATTLE :)

 # Activity log
 - better commit descriptions